Canon 5D Mark IV vs Panasonic G80

 It is notable that the 5D Mark IV has a headphone jack, which is not present on the G80 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark IV and the Panasonic G80?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 5D Mark IV: